myriad-llm/high-risk-user-identification/README.md

 python main_embedding_opt.py --config ./configs/<name>.yaml
 ```

+Before running the above command, you need to:

+1. Remove the `ckpt_path` in the config file.
+2. Modify the `objective` function in the `main_embedding_opt.py` file to fit your model.

 Basic `config` file is still read from the `yaml` file, and the hyperparameter search range is defined in the `objective` function in the `main_embedding_opt.py` file.
 The settings in `objective` will override the settings in the `config` file.
 If you want to change the hyperparameter search range to fit your model, you can modify the `objective` function in the `main_embedding_opt.py` file like this:

 ```python